Dima Timoshenko of Donetsk, Ukraine, speaks at the conference in Moscow. (PHOTO BY EILEEN EMCH)

 in Texas, gave practical ways to achieve maturity, sharing that his own spiritual growth surged when he joined a small accountability group.
 Participants shared their experiences in discussion groups.

-The conference was “lively — not just listening to lectures,” said Aleksay Tolstopiatov, a construction worker in Rostov-on-Don, Russia, and graduate of the Institute of Theology and Christian Ministry
+The conference was “lively — not just listening to lectures,” said Aleksay Tolstopiatov, a construction worker in Rostov-on-Don, Russia, and graduate of the Institute of Theology and Christian Ministry in St. Petersburg.

 In years past, Christians have relied on scholarships to attend the conference, but “more people paid their own way this time, another sign of maturity,” Tolstopiatov said.